Regulations covering minimum wages and statutory pay apply to almost every business.

 1 The minimum wage

-1.1 Almost all workers are entitled to the National Minimum Wage (NMW).
+1.1 Almost all workers are entitled to be paid at least the National Minimum Wage (NMW)or National Living Wage (NLW).
+The hourly rates are:

-- Apprentices under the age of 19, or older than this but in the first year of the apprenticeship period, are entitled to a minimum of £2.68 per hour.
+- Apprentices aged under 19, or over 19 but in the first year of an apprenticeship, are entitled to a NMW of £3.30.

-- Freelance and temporary workers are entitled to the NMW.
+- Freelance and temporary workers are entitled to the NMW or NLW applicable to their age.

 1.2 The average pay must be at or above the minimum wage for each ‘pay reference period’.